ai-on-gke/website/site/content/docs/tutorials/adk-vertex/index.md

         model="gemini-2.0-flash",
         name="capital_agent",
-        description="Answers user questions about the capital city of a given country.", instruction="You are an agent that provides the capital city of a country.", tools=[get_capital_city] # Provide the function directly
+        description="Answers user questions about the capital city of a given country.", instruction="""You are an agent that provides the capital city of a country.
+                 When a user asks for the capital of a country:
+                 1. Identify the country name from the user's query.
+                 2. Use the `get_capital_city` tool to find the capital.
+                 3. Respond clearly to the user, stating the capital city.
+                 Example Query: "What's the capital of France?"
+                 Example Response: "The capital of France is Paris."
+            """,
+        tools=[get_capital_city] # Provide the function directly
     )